danwade/EnhancementDeveloperAssignment/README.md

 `sass --watch sass/styles.scss:styles.css`

-`npm install http-server -g` with default settings.
+`npm install http-server -g` then in run command `http-server` which will run at http://127.0.0.1:8080

 I believe I have all features and extras in place.
 The save products are shown on same page using icon and colors.
 I have the application running on my personal site.
 You can find it here: